Haroon-64/PytorchForge/README.md

 - - choosing each step from data loading, task selection, creating dataloaders, building custom models, setting training and generating the code to run the pipeline

 # Future goals

+- fix windows and mac verisons so they work consistently.
 - run from the app
 - remove the code that still needs to be checked and verified
 - view and comapre results from runs
 - visualise the pipeline and model
+- add suggestions for each step

 # Backend For Pipelines

 - generate code for ML tasks using templates